Charles Hudson (American politician)

 Charles Hudson (November 14, 1795 – May 4, 1881) was an American minister, writer, historian and politician.
-Hudson served in both houses of the Massachusetts General Court, on the Massachusetts Governor's Council, and as United States Representative from Massachusetts.
+He served in both houses of the Massachusetts General Court, on the Massachusetts Governor's Council, and as United States representative from Massachusetts.

 Early life

 Hudson was born in Marlborough on November 14, 1795.
-Hudson was the son of Stephen Hudson, who served during the American Revolutionary War, having been captured and confined by the British in Philadelphia.
+He was the son of Stephen Hudson, who served during the American Revolutionary War, having been captured and confined by the British in Philadelphia.

 Education

 Hudson attended the common schools and later an academy, taught school, served in the War of 1812 and studied theology.
-Hudson was ordained as a Universalist minister in 1819 and located in Westminster, where he served as pastor for 20 years.
+He was ordained as a Universalist minister in 1819 and located in Westminster, where he served as pastor for 20 years.

 Public service

 Hudson was elected a member of the Massachusetts House of Representatives, where he represented the town of Westminster, Massachusetts from 1828 to 1833.
-From 1833 to 1839 Hudson represented Worcester County in the Massachusetts State Senate.
+From 1833 to 1839, he represented Worcester County in the Massachusetts State Senate.
 In 1839 he became a member of the Executive Council, and served until 1841.
 He was a member of the Massachusetts State Board of Education.

-Hudson was elected as a Whig to the Twenty-seventh Congress to fill the vacancy caused by the resignation of Levi Lincoln Jr. Hudson was reelected to the Twenty-eighth, Twenty-ninth, and Thirtieth Congresses and served from May 3, 1841, to March 3, 1849.
+Hudson was elected as a Whig to the Twenty-seventh Congress to fill the vacancy caused by the resignation of Levi Lincoln Jr. Hudson was reelected to the Twenty-eighth, Twenty-ninth, and Thirtieth Congresses, and served from May 3, 1841, to March 3, 1849.

 Hudson was an unsuccessful candidate for reelection in 1848 to the Thirty-first Congress, and moved to Lexington.
-Hudson lived in a large house on the town Common ("Battle Green"), about where the driveway of the Hancock Church is today.
+He lived in a large house on the town Common ("Battle Green"), about where the driveway of the Hancock Church is today.
 The house was moved to Belfry Terrace in the early 1900s.
-Hudson served as a selectman of Lexington from 1868 to 1875 and wrote a comprehensive history of the town first published 1868.
+He served as a selectman of Lexington from 1868 to 1875, and wrote a comprehensive history of the town first published 1868.
 Hudson presided at the centennial celebration of the battle of Lexington in 1875, and delivered an address.

 He was elected a member of the American Antiquarian Society in 1844.

-From 1849 to 1853 Hudson served as a naval officer of the port of Boston Custom House, edited the Boston Daily Atlas for many years.
-Hudson was the assessor of Internal Revenue for the Sixth Collection District, 1864–1868.
+From 1849 to 1853, Hudson served as a naval officer of the port of Boston Custom House, edited the Boston Daily Atlas for many years.
+He was the assessor of Internal Revenue for the Sixth Collection District, 1864–1868.

+Hudson was also an author of religious textbooks.

 Hudson was reportedly a close friend of President Abraham Lincoln.
-Hudson was an author of religious textbooks.

 Death and burial

-Hudson died in Lexington on May 4, 1881 and buried in Munroe Cemetery, on Massachusetts Avenue in that town.
+Hudson died in Lexington on May 4, 1881, and buried in Munroe Cemetery, on Massachusetts Avenue in that town.